avaturn/pygltflib/README.md

 * Laurie O
 * Peter Suter
 * Frédéric Devernay
+* Julian Stirling

 #### Thanks
 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.13.5
+    * fix Matrix, Translation, Scale, and Rotation to default to None
+    * change `utils.validator` by moving to `validator.validate`
+    * add `validator.summary` to provide human readable output of validator
+    * add some more unit tests

 * 1.13.4
     * add warning to `remove_bufferView` if leaving dangling references to removed bufferView
     * add tests for `remove_bufferView`